Banda, Maharashtra: Places of attraction

 The more than 300 years old Temple of Lord Bandeshwar is being renovated.
 There are 12 Shivalingas inside the Garbhgriha of the temple.

 There are temples for other deities such as Bhumika, Ravalnath, Vetal, Ganapati and Maharingan around the main Bandeshwar temple.
 Jatra is celebrated in December every year.

 Economy

 Trade and agriculture are two main occupations of this town.
-Production and processing of cashew nuts, gambog and betel nuts are emerging as major occupations.
+Production and processing of cashew nuts, gamboge and betel nuts are emerging as major occupations.
 Because of huge production of cashews in the surrounding villages, Banda has become a major market for the whole Sindhudurga district.

 Transportation

 The Terekhol river bridge was constructed in 1961 by the government of Maharashtra for transportation between Goa and Maharashtra state.
 The bridge was the only connecting bridge or link between Goa and Maharashtra until 1999.
 Mumbai-Goa national highway (NH-17) passes through Banda.